 The blue light emitted by phones, tablets, computers, and TVs can interfere with the production of the sleep hormone melatonin, so try to avoid screens for at least an hour before bedtime.
 However, if you must use them, consider using blue light filters or wearing blue light blocking glasses.

-5. Watch your diet
+5. Watch Your Diet

 Seeking better sleep?
 Rethink afternoon coffee and evening wine; they disrupt rest.
 Additionally, it’s advisable to avoid large meals before bedtime.
 On the other hand, you might consider incorporating tryptophan-rich foods, such as turkey, into your diet.
 Not only does balanced blood sugar play a role, but a healthy gut also significantly enhances slumber.
 Simply put, smart eating undeniably promotes sound sleep.

 Regular physical activity can help you fall asleep faster and enjoy deeper sleep.
 However, try not to exercise too close to bedtime, as it might have the opposite effect and energise you.
+Aim to finish your workout at least a few hours before bed.
+A relaxing activity like yoga in the evening can be a good alternative.

-7. Manage stress and anxiety
+7. Manage Stress and Anxiety

 If you’re feeling the urge to nap during the day, it’s best to limit it to 20-30 minutes.
 This duration prevents you from entering deep sleep, which can cause grogginess upon waking.
 Also, steer clear of late afternoon naps; they can throw off your body’s sleep rhythm and impact the quality of your nighttime rest.